Bambusa - Bamboo: Planting and Growing

 Bamboos thrive in fertile soil.
 Each spring, an application of compost at the base of the canes will be beneficial.
 For bamboos grown in pots or containers, a special bamboo fertiliser, rich in nitrogen, can be applied twice a year.

-If the leaves of bambusas start to yellow, this may indicate excess lime in the soil.
-In this case, adding a little ericaceous compost to the surface or a pine needle mulch should solve the problem.
+If the leaves of bambusas start to yellow, this may indicate an excess of lime in the soil.
+In this case, adding a little ericaceous compost to the surface or a mulch of pine needles should solve the problem.

 Pruning

 Pruning is not essential, but bamboo multiplex tolerates it quite well.
-You can prune with shears around August-September to shape them or limit their growth.
-You can also remove dry canes (they can be used as stakes or to create decorative fencing).
+You can prune with shears in August-September to shape them or limit their growth.
+You can also remove dry canes (they can be used as stakes or for creating decorative fences).

-Every year, cut back dry, weak or obstructive culms at the base.
-None of these pruned canes will regrow, but this maintenance pruning will allow the plant to develop entirely new foliage that is denser.
+Every year, cut back to the base the dry, less vigorous, and most troublesome culms.
+All these pruned canes will not regrow, but this maintenance pruning will allow the plant to develop entirely new foliage that is denser.
 The appearance of the bamboo will be greatly improved.

 Bamboos are resistant to most diseases and parasites.
 However, they can become vulnerable when weakened by excess water or a lack of nutrients.

-When the weather is hot and humid, bamboos grown in pots are sometimes prone to attacks by farinose scale insects, which feed on the sap and leave white farinose or cottony clusters on the plant.
-The leaves turn yellow and fall off, which can lead to the death of the plant in severe infestations.
-Spraying a mixture of vegetable oil (rapeseed or olive oil), 90° alcohol and black soap can suffocate them.
+When the weather is hot and humid, bamboos grown in pots are sometimes prone to attacks by mealybugs, which feed on the sap and leave farinose or cottony white clusters on the plant.
+The leaves turn yellow and then fall off, which can lead to the death of the plant in severe infestations.
+Spraying a mixture of vegetable oil (rapeseed or olive oil), 90° alcohol, and black soap can suffocate them.

-Red spider mites can also cause yellowing and drying of potted bamboo leaves, which eventually fall off.
+Red spider mites can also cause yellowing and drying of the leaves of potted bamboos, which eventually fall off.
 In this case, there are various eco-friendly solutions presented in the advice sheet Red Spider Mite: Identification and Treatment.

 → Want to learn more about bamboo diseases and parasites?
 Read our advice sheet Bamboo Diseases and Parasites